Skin Cancer Prevention and Detection

-American Academy of Dermatology.
+Skin cancer is the most common cancer in the United States, affecting one in five people in their lifetime, according to the American Academy of Dermatology.
 While some types of skin cancer can be treated effectively, other types, particularly melanoma, can often be fatal.
 Take steps to prevent skin cancer and reduce your risk.

 Sun Exposure